ronket/ronket/README.md

 ### About me:

 I'm a CS student at the Hebrew University.
-For more, you're welcome to visit my LinkedIn!
+I'm currently looking for internship or work opportunities where I can contribute my skills while continuing to learn and grow in a dynamic environment.

 #### Software Development Projects: